 Online and Blended Classes

+Online class content is delivered through the internet with no scheduled class times.
 If you are a first-time student to online courses, you may be wondering what your class will be like.
 Internet classes are similar to campus classes in that you will complete assignments and assessments showing that you have mastered course objectives.
 The primary difference is that content will be delivered through the Internet instead of through face-to-face lectures.

 Online/Blended Class Difficulty